What is a Will and Why Does Everyone Need One

 If you die having a spouse and children, your spouse gets the first $50,000 in value from your estate.
 The remainder will be split equally between your spouse and all of your children.
 People who assume that their spouse will automatically receive everything are simply wrong.

 When the surviving children are minors, further complications arise.
 The children may become part owners of a house or other real estate, or a business.
 Because they are too young to enter into contracts, guardians must be appointed to represent their interests.
 These guardians are generally attorneys appointed by the court.
 Those attorneys have to be paid.
-Those attorneys may also decide that the interests of the children are adverse to the interests of the surviving parent.
-Selling the house or business suddenly becomes much more expensive and complicated.
+Those attorneys may also decide that the interests of the children are different from the interests of the surviving parent.

-Also, because you don’t have a Will, you have not appointed an Executor.
+Without a Will, you have not appointed an Executor.
 This means the Surrogate’s Court must appoint an Administrator to administer your estate.
 It is not uncommon for siblings or other relatives to fight each other over who will be appointed Administrator.
-It is also possible for a creditor, such as a credit card company, hospital, mortgage bank, to seek appointment as Administrator.

 It is far better for you to write a Will and choose your Executor.

 What is a Revocable Trust and Why You Want One